 - AirSep FreeStyle, LifeChoice Activox – roughly a 6:1 ratio, minute volume delivery

 When all is said and done, most people can use the SAME pulse flow setting as they do continuous flow setting.
 Some find that they need to bump up the setting a notch or two, especially on the smaller POCs that have a 5:1 or 6:1 ratio.
-Since so many factors contribute to the actual amount oxygen inhaled, the flow setting number is sometimes just a number.
+Since so many factors contribute to the actual amount of oxygen inhaled, the flow setting number is sometimes just a number.
 The actual amount of oxygen needed is simply what it takes to raise the blood oxygen percentage to an acceptable level as directed by a physician.
 A fingertip pulse oximeter provides the numbers that are most important.